10 Top Google ranking factors in 2025

 Nevertheless, ensuring HTTPS protocol for data encryption is within your means.
 If you do it, you can allay the fears of users.

-NOTE: If you own eCommerce sites where card details are stored, HTTPS protocol is only one of many security measures you must enforce.
+NOTE: If you own eCommerce sites where card details are stored, the HTTPS protocol is only one of many security measures you must enforce.
+It is also one of the most important ranking factors.

 If you have issues with the following details, check with an expert: